HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/advancedunittesting.md

 The private method is tested by calling the Invoke method on the PrivateObject.
 As you can see in the PrivateObject class, it accepts a methodName as string, and the parameters to be entered into the method as an object[], and it returns an object.

 So, in the test below you find an example of how to test the private method.
-The methodname to invoke and the parameters are entered into the Invoke method.
+The method-name to invoke and the parameters are entered into the Invoke method.
 The result is asserted with AreEqual.

 ```cs
 [TestMethod]